margiran/nomad-1server-1client/README.md

 ```
 terraform init
 ```
-we use our local machine to provision infrastructure we have as code, Terraform needs some binaries in order to interact with provider API you use in terraform file. this is the output of this command:
+We use our local machine to provision infrastructure we have as code, Terraform needs some binaries in order to interact with the provider API. and by execute `init` command terraform will download needed binaries. this is the output of this command:

     Initializing the backend...